The cult of overwork is real.

 Zendo: Handling Multiple Projects At Once With Style

-Zendo’s main center of operations is a chatbox.
+Zendo’s main center of operations is a sleek-looking chat where all requests from clients land.
 This is the place where the main communication happens between all the parties involved.
 Besides exchanging messages, you can also send internal notes between teammates and all sorts of files as well.
-But what makes Zendo really special is the evaluation and payment feature.
-With just a few clicks your clients can pay for your services without leaving the chatbox, which is incredibly convenient.
+But what makes Zendo really special is quoting, invoicing, and payments.
+With just a few clicks, you can create and send Quotes, ask for their approval, send Payment Requests, issue Invoices, and finalize payments — all in one place.
+Your clients can pay for your services without leaving the chatbox, which is incredibly convenient.